Swasth-Apps/healthcoach-help/src/pages/client/topics/creating-account.md

   - slug: topics/search-programs
     title: Search Programs
 ---
-Health Coach is a coaching platform designed to ease your engagement with the therapists for improving your overall health (mental, physical, social, nutrition, etc.)
+Health Coach is a coaching platform designed to make your treatment easier and affordable through trained therapists for an overall improved health (mental, physical, social, nutrition, etc.)

-The foundations of Health Coach lays on the concept of Behavioral Health Coaching, which is based on research and evidence.
+The foundation of Health Coach lays on the concept of Behavioral Health Coaching that is curated with extensive research and empirical evidence.

-Both the parties (clients and coaches) will use a proven system that increases your chances of implementing behavioral changes that are going to last a lifetime.
+Both the parties (clients and coaches) will use a proven system that aids in instilling appropriate behavioral changes which last a lifetime.

 Our coaches use the principles of Evidence-based therapies (DBT, CBT, ACT) for altering the clients’ actions, reactions, and behavioral patterns.